dw1227/bhatti_lollipop_T_8132024/code/README.md

   - Creates violin plots to visualize the distribution of GA at sampling across three distinct groups.

 - **get_ga_distribution,sh**
-  - `run_analysis.sh`: A script to execute the R scripts for generating the plots.
+  - A script to execute the R scripts for generating the plots.
 This script automates the process and ensures all necessary steps are followed.

 ## Usage